stephan1373/eNMS/docs/source/administration/servers.md

 > * **Secondary**: Secondary server of the cluster
 * **IP Address**: IP Address of the server
 * **Scheduler Address**: Address of the Scheduler used by the Server to run tasks.
-* **Scheduler Active**: Can be used in custom code to determine which server of the cluster is responsible for scheduling tasks
+* **Scheduler Active**: Can be used in custom code to determine which server in the cluster is responsible for scheduling tasks
+* **Location**: Physical location of the server
+* **Version**: eNMS version running on the server, as defined in settings.json > "app" > "version"
+* **Commit SHA**: Commit SHA of the latest git commit in the eNMS repository.
+This quickly shows if all servers are running the same version of the code, and identifies the exact code being run if they are not.
+* **Latest Restart**: Date and time of the last server restart
+* **Weight**: Weight of the server, used in custom master election processes